 At Jack Murphy Stadium, 39-year old Cardinals outfielder Lou Brock steals two bases, breaking the 49-year-old career stolen bases record with his 893rd swipe.
 The Georgia Peach had established the mark in 1928 as a member of the Philadelphia A's at the age of 41.

-Nolan Ryan, who will finish the season fanning 341 batters, strikes out 11 Orioles to pass 300 mark for the fifth time in his career.
-The Angels right-handerís performance isnít enough to prevent a 6-1 loss to Baltimore at Memorial Stadium.
+In a 6-1 loss at Baltimore, Angel starter Nolan Ryan, who will finish the season fanning 341 batters, strikes out 11 Orioles to pass 300 mark for the fifth time in his career.
+The future Hall of Fame right-hander will retire as baseball’s all-time leader with 5,714, averaging 9.5 K’s per nine innings.

 The Angels, down by eight runs in the bottom of the final frame, score nine times to beat the Tigers, 13-12.
 Dick Schofield, batting for the second time in the inning, completes the amazing comeback with a two-out walk-off grand slam off Willie Hernandez.